ABOUT US

 WHO WE ARE

-As recipients of Salt Lake City's Mayor's Artist Award for Service to the Arts by An Organization and Utah's Governor's Leadership in the Arts Award, we strive to create a community where patrons and artists feel equally at home.
+As the only arts organization in Utah history to have received both Salt Lake City's Mayor's Artist Award for Service to the Arts by An Organization and Utah's Governor's Leadership in the Arts Award, we strive to create a community where patrons and artists of all means, backgrounds, and abilities feel equally at home.

 Since 2009, the LGBTQ+-Affirmative Therapists Guild of Utah has offered continuing education units (CEUs) to its members for attending each of our productions to broaden the perspective of their individual practices.